vyas0028/Yashodev_Vyas_Noise-Canceled-Fan/docs/DevLog.md

 ## 06-27-2025 (Fri)

 **Done**
-- Completed design for base.
+- Completed design for base box.
 Used cut extrude from various planes within the box to create a lip on inside edge that will allow lid to sit flush with top.
   - ![box 6/27](https://github.com/vyas0028/Yashodev_Vyas_Noise-Canceled-Fan/blob/main/Media/Box_Final.png?raw=true)

 **Learned**